Unaccredited institutions of higher education: United States

 Unlike in some countries, the term "college" or "university" is not legally protected in the United States on a national level; however, such terms are restricted by some states.
 The federal government does not accredit any institutions or programs, either inside or outside of the United States.
 Instead, it maintains a list of valid, reliable, independent accrediting agencies, including private organizations and, for vocational schools, state accrediting agencies.
 The agency maintains a complete list of accredited institutions and programs online.

 Most states require degree-issuing higher education institutions to obtain a basic business license—the same simple paperwork required of any business, such as a day care center or a grocery store—and to register with the state or to have other formal authorization in order to enroll students or issue degrees; however, these legal authorizations are not the same as educational accreditation.
 Some U.S. state laws allow authorities to shut down illegal operations of unaccredited schools or diploma mills.
 In others, particularly, Idaho, Hawaii, Montana, and California, the state permits anyone to claim to operate a college and issue degrees with essentially no oversight.
 Additionally, in 21 jurisdictions, unaccredited religious degree-granting schools are exempted from government oversight.

-Students studying at an unaccredited institution are never eligible for financial aid, including student loans, through any government agency.
+Students studying at an unaccredited institution are never eligible for financial aid, including student loans, through any federal government agency.
 It is legal for the school itself or other private entities to offer financial assistance to students.

 Some unaccredited institutions and programs provide significant, legitimate academic work.
 In others, the "college" is little more than a mailbox to which money is sent.

 Any degrees issued may or may not be valid for obtaining professional licenses or employment.
 Generally speaking, within academic and government circles, such degrees are rejected, but within the business world, they may be acceptable for certain purposes.
 Using a diploma from an unrecognized institution to obtain employment or for any other purpose is illegal in some states.
 Criminal penalties may apply should such a degree be fraudulently presented in lieu of one from an accredited school.

 Degrees offered

-Unaccredited institutions of higher education may include legitimate religious institutions offering ordination or doctoral degrees based on religious training, but most other unaccredited institutions are diploma mills offering counterfeit degrees for a price.
+Unaccredited institutions of higher education may include legitimate religious institutions offering ordination or doctoral degrees based on religious training, but many other unaccredited institutions are diploma mills offering counterfeit degrees for a price.